 Due to the increased risk of bacterial antibiotic resistance accompanying frequent use of antibiotics, it is important to combine antimicrobial therapy with effective anti-inflammatory therapy.
 In selected patients, phototherapy may be useful in reducing bacterial load and gaining control of skin inflammation.

 Bleach baths can reduce staph infections on the skin.
 Read these instructions on how to make one.
+Alternative treatments may include certain types of body washes that are better-suited for adolescents.

 Individuals with eczema have an increased propensity toward severe viral skin infections, especially with Herpes simplex virus, which can result in eczema herpeticum, also known as Kaposi’s varicelliform eruption.
 After an incubation period of 5 to 12 days, a crop of itchy, vesiculopustular lesions erupts in a disseminated pattern.
 The lesions later umbilicate, may form punched-out erosions, and often become hemorrhagic and crusted.
 Skin lesions that match this description and fail to respond to oral antibiotics should initiate a search for herpes simplex.
 Antiviral treatment for cutaneous herpes simplex infections is of critical importance in the patient with widespread eczema, as it may become life-threatening.